VeraWaiting/Aurora-LED-Dress/README.md

 - A gyroscope sensor or an acceleration sensor (or any other sensors?) will be used to detect the movement of the wearer.
 - LEDs, or LED strips, or LED fibers will be fixed onto a dress or a skirt.
 - Multiplexers might be used to connect a large amount of LEDs.
-- Programming in Arduino to define colors and glittering pattern of LEDs according to signals of movement.
+- Programming in Arduino and Processing to define colors and glittering pattern of LEDs according to signals of movement.
 - Time-lapse photography
 - Additionally, sounds might also be made according to movement.
 (Undecided.
 Silence is great.
 Too much sounds might be annoying sometimes.)